lemocla/Which-way-is-up/README.md

     - #### **Difference to design**
       - Sections in the profiles pages feature on their own dedicated pages
-      - Collection details (portfolio) feature a panel of the left with the portfolio details and a panel on the right the image library
+      - Collection details (portfolio) feature a panel of the left for the portfolio details and a panel on the right for the image library
-      - Work page wasn't implemented as not needed
+      - Work page wasn't implemented as not needed, instead users will have access to each individual collections using a dropdown menu
-      - Items in shop page features additional buttons
+      - Items in shop page feature additional buttons
       - Saved items has been renamed wishlist
       - Line items in shopping bag layout has been adjusted for better user experience.